Business

 Accelerated Depreciation

-With accelerated depreciation, you can deduct more of the asset’s value in the early years while the asset is in service and lowering expenses as assets age.
-There are also two ways to calculate accelerated depreciation.
-The most common ways are the sum of the years’ digits (SYD) method and the double-declining balance method.
+Accelerated depreciation lets you deduct more of the asset’s value in the early years of service, then taper off as the asset ages.
+Two approaches dominate: the sum of the years’ digits (SYD) method and the double-declining balance method.

 SYD Method of Accelerated Depreciation

-To calculate accelerated depreciation using the SYD method, let’s use construction equipment depreciation life as an example.
-The IRS allows assets used in general building construction to depreciate over five years.
-If an asset was purchased for $20,000 with a salvage value or selling price at the end of the depreciation period of $5,000, the total depreciation for the term would be the same as using the straight-line depreciation method of $15,000.
+To see the SYD method in action, take construction equipment depreciation life as the example.
+The IRS lets assets used in general building construction depreciate over five years.
+Buy an asset for $20,000 with a $5,000 salvage value at the end of the period, and the total depreciation over the term is $15,000, the same as straight-line.

 The Double Declining Balance Method of Accelerated Depreciation

-The double declining balance method takes a slightly different approach to calculating depreciation.
-First, you need to determine the depreciation rate.
-With a five-year depreciation, your rate would be 1/5th or 20%.
-You would take 20% of the beginning balance for each of the first four years and then calculate the remaining depreciation in the final year to get to the total amount.
+The double declining balance method works a bit differently.
+First you set the depreciation rate.
+On a five-year schedule that rate is 1/5th, or 20%.
+You apply 20% to the beginning balance for each of the first four years, then take whatever remains in the final year to reach the total.

-You then multiply the depreciation rate times the book value at the beginning of each of the five years to determine the annual amount of depreciation you can claim.
-Here’s how it would break out using the same example of an asset worth $20,000 on a five-year depreciation schedule.
+Multiply that rate by the book value at the start of each of the five years to find the depreciation you can claim annually.
+Using the same $20,000 asset on a five-year schedule, it works out as shown below.

 Useful Life Estimate of Fixed Assets

-For example, office furniture can be depreciated over 10 years, but might still be in service 20 years from now.
-Cars, machines, and tools often outlive the depreciation period, especially if they are properly maintained.
+Office furniture might be depreciated over 10 years yet still be in service two decades on.
+Cars, machines, and tools routinely outlive their depreciation period, especially when they are properly maintained.

 Best Practice for Extending the Useful Life of Critical Assets